thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-3-side.rst

 .. admonition:: Problem statement

-   For any natural number it is even or is is not even.
+   For any natural number it is even or it is not even.

 We make a summary of what is needed: